 \section{Introduction}

-Propelled by recent advances in deep learning,\cite{Deep_Learning_2015} the fields of artificial intelligence (AI) and neuromorphic computing (neuro-biological computer architectures) have seen a renaissance over the past decade.\cite{Schuman_2017} Today, the software implementations of AI algorithms are executed on traditional computers based on the von Neumann architecture.\cite{von1993first} However, this architecture faces inherent data-transfer speed limitations due to the separation of memory and processor unit, known as the von Neumann bottleneck.
-Neuromorphic computing seeks to eliminate this constraint by exploiting the underlying elementary physics of hardware systems to create an isomorphism with AI algorithms.\cite{Mead_1990} With the ultimate limit of Moore’s law, which claims that the number of transistors on a microchip doubles every two years, approaching saturation and the exponentially increasing needs from advanced machine learning algorithms,\cite{OpenAI, Canziani_2017} neuromorphic computing has attracted renewed interest as an alternative to the standard electronic digital computer architectures.\cite{Shastri_nature}
+Propelled by recent advances in deep learning \cite{Deep_Learning_2015}, the fields of artificial intelligence (AI) and neuromorphic computing (neuro-biological computer architectures) have seen a renaissance over the past decade \cite{Schuman_2017}.
+Today, the software implementations of AI algorithms are executed on traditional computers based on the von Neumann architecture \cite{von1993first}.
+However, this architecture faces inherent data-transfer speed limitations due to the separation of memory and processor unit, known as the von Neumann bottleneck.
+Neuromorphic computing seeks to eliminate this constraint by exploiting the underlying elementary physics of hardware systems to create an isomorphism with AI algorithms \cite{Mead_1990}.
+As Moore’s law (which claims that the number of transistors on a microchip doubles every two years) approaches saturation and with the exponentially increasing needs of advanced machine learning algorithms \cite{mehonic_brain-inspired_2022, Canziani_2017}, neuromorphic computing has attracted renewed interest as an alternative to the standard electronic digital computer architectures \cite{Shastri_nature}.